 Welp, I confess the heat outside is getting to me already.
 We haven’t even officially reached summer, which is June 20th, but we have had temperatures in the mid-90s.
 It’s the perfect time to make some rhubarb strawberry lemonade slush!
 You’ll love this drink because it is tart, sweet, and super refreshing.
 Perfect for cooling off in the summer!

-It appears to be a long hot summer, friends!
 If this is your first time reading my blog, you may not know that I have a bit of an obsession with rhubarb.
-I shared the most delicious rhubarb bars and a guide on growing rhubarb in case you missed it.
+I shared the rhubarb bars, rhubarb raspberry sauce, rhubarb jam, and a guide on growing rhubarb in case you missed it.

 We keep our cupboard stocked with a box of these packets, which contain a tiny amount of sugar and stevia.
 I also use TrueLemon in my Low Carb Strawberry Lemonade Pie, so check that out if you are looking for a citrus dessert that is low on sugar.
-In my humble opinion, this concoction results in the PERFECT level of sweetness.
+This concoction results in the PERFECT level of sweetness.

 One more note before I get to the recipe…

-You will need to extract the rhubarb juice out of the rhubarb by cooking about 8 cups of rhubarb in 2 quarts of water.
-Once the rhubarb is softened, you will strain the rhubarb out, so your slush is pulp-free.
+You will need to extract the rhubarb juice from the rhubarb by cooking about 8 cups of rhubarb in 2 quarts of water.
+Once the rhubarb is softened, strain the rhubarb out, so your slush is pulp-free.
 We also have a juicer and I may try using that in the future but this method of extracting the juice is perfect for every kitchen.